Pillar · EU AI Act for Marketing Compliance

 EU AI Act for Marketing Compliance.

 EU-native AI content operations.
-EU-central-1 hosting, Article 52 transparency by default, defensible audit trail on every output.
-EU AI Act compliant by architecture, not by policy.
+EU-server hosting (AWS eu-west-1, Ireland), Article 50 transparency by default, defensible audit trail on every output.
+EU AI Act aligned by design, not by policy.
+(Not legal advice.)

 Why “EU-native” is a hard moat